SESMG/SESMG/README.md

 ## Contributing ![contribution](https://cs.adelaide.edu.au/~christoph/badges/content-contribution-blue.svg)

 Issues and Pull Requests are greatly appreciated.
-If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.
+If you've never contributed to an open source project before I'm more than happy to walk you through how to create a Pull Request.

 Detailed description of the contribution procedure as well as the projects coding standards can be found [here](/docs/CONTRIBUTING.md).